 - a.
-The issue in this case was whether a non-signatory to a contract containing an arbitration agreement can compel a signatory to submit to arbitration.
+Pursuant to Florida law, a non-signatory to an arbitration agreement can compel a signatory to submit to arbitration, where the non-signatory is the agent of a signatory party.
 Roman v.
 Atlantic Coast Construction and Development, Inc., 44 So.
 3d 222 (Fla.
-4th DCA 2010).
-The builder contracted to construct three homes for the buyers, but the builder failed to construct the homes or return the deposit.
-Id. at 223. - b.
+4th DCA 2010). - b.
+In Roman, the builder contracted to construct three homes for the buyers, but the builder failed to construct the homes or return the deposit.
+Id. at 223.
 The appellate court affirmed an order requiring arbitration of the buyers' claims against the builder and its president.
 Id. - c. "[A] non-signatory to a contract containing an arbitration agreement ordinarily cannot compel a signatory to submit to arbitration.
 There are, however, two exceptions relevant to the instant appeal: (1) a non-signatory agent can compel arbitration when the claims relate directly to the contract and the signatory is relying on the contract to assert claims against the non-signatory; and (2) when there are allegations of concerted action by both a non-signatory and one or more of the signatories to the contract."
-The court found that those exceptions applied to the buyers' claims for civil theft and the violation of a statute "governing escrow requirements for deposits received by 'building contractors."
-Id. at 224. - d.
+Id. at 224 (citations omitted). - d.
+The court found that those exceptions applied to the buyers' claims for civil theft and the violation of a statute "governing escrow requirements for deposits received by 'building contractors.'"
+Id. - e.
 "An arbitration clause is . . . unenforceable if its provisions deprive the plaintiff of the ability to obtain meaningful relief for alleged statutory violations. . . .
 There is a distinction to be drawn, however, between a determination that an arbitration clause is invalid as it impermissibly limits a plaintiff's remedies and a challenge to the validity of the contract as a whole.
 The majority of courts, including this one, have held that the former is a question to be resolved by the trial court, but that the latter is a question to be resolved by the arbitrator."
-Id. - e.
+Id. - f.
 The provision of the arbitration clause that it would serve as a "complete defense to any suit, action, or proceeding" did not limit the buyers' remedies to the return of their deposit or prevent them from asserting the causes of action raised in their complaint.
-Id. at 225. - f.
+Id. at 225. - g.
 Another provision of the contract, which did purport to limit the buyers' remedies to termination of the contract and refund of their deposit in the event of a breach by the builder, could not be read as "waiving all statutory causes of action or remedies, such as those for illegal acts like the civil theft and improper maintenance of escrow funds alleged in the complaint.
 And, to the extent the [buyers] are suggesting the contract, as a whole, is void and/or unenforceable, such determination is one that must be resolved by the arbitrator."
 Id.